fabiommendes/sidekick/docs/intro-functions.rst

 Many functional languages have special operators dedicated to function composition.
 Python don't, but that does not prevent us from being creative.
-Most sidekick functions are not actually real functions, but rather instances of an special class :class:`sidekick.functions.fn`. fn-functions extend regular functions in a number of interesting ways.
+Most sidekick functions are not actually real functions, but rather instances of an special class :class:`fn`. fn-functions extend regular functions in a number of interesting ways.

 The first and perhaps more fundamental change is that fn-functions accept bitwise shift operators (``>>`` and ``<<``) to represent function composition.
 The argument flows